EOSIO/spec-repo/eep-draft_enhanced_token.md

   checks the authentication of these.
 * Local accounts are defined by the specific token contract handling the request.
 The token contract:
-  * Defines what `local_account_type` is and publishes it in its ABI; this may differ between token contracts.
+  * Defines what `local_account_type` is and includes its definition in its ABI; this may differ between token contracts.
   * Defines how local types are authenticated.
 * Foreign accounts are accounts defined by other contracts.
 They handle the [Forwarding Authorizations](eep-draft_contract_fwd_auth.md) specification.